n1ru4l/envelop/README.md

 });
 ```

-> Feel free to share you plugin with us, or with the community.
+> Feel free to share your plugin with the community or with us.
 Sharing = Caring!

 #### The plugin interface